Struct UpdateFirewallRuleFluentBuilder

 pub fn action(self, input: Action) -> Self

-The action that DNS Firewall should take on a DNS query when it matches one of the domains in the rule's domain list:
+The action that DNS Firewall should take on a DNS query when it matches one of the domains in the rule's domain list, or a threat in a DNS Firewall Advanced rule:

 • ALERT - Permit the request to go through but send an alert to the logs.